leanprover/lean4/README.md

 **Configuration Options**

-* `root`: The root module of the binary executable.
+* `root`: The root module `Name` of the binary executable.
 Should include a `main` definition that will serve as the entry point of the program.
 The root is built by recursively building its local imports (i.e., fellow modules of the workspace).
 Defaults to the name of the target.
-* `exeName`: The name of the binary executable.
+* `exeName`: The `String` name of the binary executable.
 Defaults to the target name with any `.` replaced with a `-`.
 * `supportInterpreter`: Whether to expose symbols within the executable to the Lean interpreter.
 This allows the executable to interpret Lean files (e.g., via `Lean.Elab.runFrontend`).
 Implementation-wise, this passes `-rdynamic` to the linker when building on a non-Windows systems.
 Defaults to `false`.
 * `buildType`, `moreLeanArgs`, `moreLinkArgs`, `moreLinkArgs`: Augments the package's corresponding configuration option.
 The executable's arguments come after and the build type is the minimum of the two (`debug` is the lowest, and `release` is the highest).